curioushuman/curious-communities/docs/index.md

 <img src="../apps/core/groups/diagrams/course-group-member-upsert.png" width="400" />
 <img src="../apps/core/groups/diagrams/group-members-update.png" width="300" />

+## Schedule check for change in course status

+i.e. is today the day that the course opens.

+TBD

 # Participant

 ## Creating / updating a participant in the system

+#### NOTES

+* If a participant is updated externally, but does not yet exist in the system, it will be created

 <img src="../apps/api/admin/diagrams/api-admin.png" width="200" />
 <img src="../apps/education/courses/diagrams/participant-upsert.png" width="400" />